Fort Benning

-Fort Benning is a United States Army post near Columbus, Georgia, adjacent to the Alabama–Georgia border.
-Fort Benning supports more than 120,000 active-duty military, family members, reserve component soldiers, retirees and civilian employees on a daily basis.
-It is a power projection platform, and possesses the capability to deploy combat-ready forces by air, rail, and highway.
+Fort Benning (formerly Fort Moore from 2023-25) is a United States Army post in the Columbus, Georgia, area.
+Located on Georgia's border with Alabama, Fort Benning supports more than 120,000 active-duty military, family members, reserve component soldiers, retirees and civilian employees on a daily basis.
+As a power projection platform, the post can deploy combat-ready forces by air, rail, and highway for their designated mission.
 Fort Benning is the home of the United States Army Maneuver Center of Excellence, the United States Army Armor School, United States Army Infantry School, the Western Hemisphere Institute for Security Cooperation (formerly known as the School of the Americas), elements of the 75th Ranger Regiment, the 1st Security Force Assistance Brigade, and other tenant units.